greglank/greglank.github.io/ncaa.md

 In 2024 I decided to rewrite the optimizer from the ground up using Python.
 I planned out the structure, anticipated current and future functionality, and took advantage of modern data science libraries like Pandas and Beautiful Soup.
 I even automated some of the tedious work that I used to have to do manually, like resolving the team name conflicts between ESPN and FiveThirtyEight.

 And then, somehow, for some reason, in a complete reversal of fortune from the red-hot tournament run that started this whole program, this was the year that ESPN stopped publishing their "Who Picked Whom" page of population picks *and* Nate Silver moved his March Madness predictions behind a paywall.
-(I'm fine with paying Silver for his hard work, but ESPN killing the "Who Picked Whom" page is unforgiveable.)
+(I'm fine with paying Silver for his hard work, but ESPN's killing the "Who Picked Whom" page is unforgiveable.)

 This is a good lesson in how good data science is always at the mercy of good data.
 I don't know what the future holds for my NCAA March Madness bracket optimizer.
 Can I hack together enough population data from sources like Yahoo (not nearly as popular as ESPN)?
 Can I justify paying to access Nate Silver's probabilities when it costs more than an entry to my regular office pool?

 How do you put together an optimal NCAA March Madness bracket while knowing nothing about college basketball and not being able to access the necessary data?

 I guess there's always returning to your roots and getting absurdly lucky.
 Come on, 99.99th percentile lottery ticket!

 Now that would make a good story.